zackspica/zackspica.github/_posts/2018-12-18-a-cartopy-example.md

 ---
-title: "The Stanford University map with cartopy"
+title: "The Stanford University map with cartopy and California outline"
 layout: post
 comments: true
 use_code: true
 ---

 I recently got involved in Fiber-Optic seismology using Distributed Acoustic Sensing (DAS).
 With DAS, the number of sensors used is an order of magnitude higher than with conventional seismic experiment and the sensor spacing may be at the scale of 1 m.
-With such technology detailed mapping of urban area must be provide to understand which sensor proves which region.
-Cartopy offers an amazing tool to do so and here is an example:
+With such technology, detailed mapping of urban area must be provided to understand which sensor probes which region.
+[Cartopy](https://scitools.org.uk/cartopy/docs/latest/) offers an amazing tool to do so and here is an example:

 ```py
 import matplotlib.pyplot as plt